Text size:

 Protected Area for the Management of Habitats or Species

-With about 586.84 metres above sea level, Pico Alto is the highest point of Santa Maria and the ideal place to have an overview of the whole island.
+At 586.84 meters above sea level, Pico Alto is the highest point on Santa Maria and one of the best places to enjoy a panoramic view of the entire island.